voicesauce/opensauce/README.md

 # OpenSauce

 This version of [VoiceSauce](http://www.seas.ucla.edu/spapl/voicesauce/) is compatible with GNU Octave, knock on wood.
-Hence the name change.
+More documentation to come.

 ## Running OpenSauce on *.wav files